mittulmandhan/java-interview-prep/10 static/README.md

 # Static Keyword
-* Static is a keyword in Java.
+* 'static' is a keyword in Java.
-* Static is a non-access modifier which is applicable for class members i.e.
+* 'static' is a non-access modifier which is applicable for class members i.e.
   1. blocks
   2. variables
   3. methods